-As of December 31, 2012, our cash and cash equivalents decreased by 20.4%, or \$3.7 million, to \$14.4 million from \$18.1 million as of December 31, 2011.
-The majority of the decrease in cash and cash equivalents was primarily due to \$2.8 million associated with the settlement of litigation in the first quarter of 2012.
+As of December 31, 2013, our cash and cash equivalents increased by 41.9%, or \$6.0 million, to \$20.4 million from \$14.4 million as of December 31, 2012.
+Our restricted cash balance increased during the period ending December 31, 2013 by \$0.5 million.
+Finally, fluctuations in currency rates produced a decline of \$0.4 million in cash and cash equivalents in 2013 as compared to a decline of \$0.8 million in 2012.

-Our principal operating use of cash is to pay for operating expenses, including commissions and incentives, capital assets, inventory purchases, and international expansion, and to pay quarterly cash dividends.
-In August 2009, the quarterly cash dividend was suspended and remained suspended as of December 31, 2012.
+Our principal use of cash is to pay for operating expenses, including commissions and incentives, capital assets, inventory purchases, and international expansion.
+In August 2009, the quarterly cash dividend was suspended and remained suspended as of December 31, 2013.
 We fund our business objectives, operations, and expansion of our operations through net cash flows from operations rather than incurring long-term debt.